andreisacal/SE-Distributed-System/README.md

 ## 🚀 Introduction:

 Welcome to the Distributed Ping-Pong System project!
-This assignment involves creating a distributed system using Java with a master node and multiple worker nodes.
+This project involves creating a distributed system using Java with a master node and multiple worker nodes.
 The system demonstrates different communication patterns and approaches.
 Below is an overview of the implementation and instructions for running the system.

 ## 🔍 Project Overview: